This post has been updated, it was originally published in 2015.

 This list of thoughtful, but FREE Christmas gift ideas is proof that you don’t need to spend a lot of money on the people you gift to if you use your time, resources, and creativity.

-Another Ten Thoughtful but, Free Christmas Gift Ideas:
+30 Free (but Thoughtful) Christmas Gift Ideas:

 1. Give a Photo Session